avlisiur78/hassio-addons/hassio-hostapd/README.md

 When channel set to 0, it will automatically find the best channel.

 When the `interface` option is left blank, a list with the detected wlan interfaces will be printed on the logs and the addon will terminate.
 Set the correct `interface` value on the configuration then restart the addon.

+It possible to block the traffic between your IOT Wifi network and your main network, for that use the option `block_intranet`, it's also possible to exclude some internal IP's from this bloking process so you can define your router or and your DNS server, or some other stuff:

+    "intranet_ip_range": "192.168.1.0/24",    <---- Define the range to block
+    "intranet_ips_exclude": "192.168.1.1",    <---- Define the IPs to exclude from the block

 If you need to use `dhcp_staticroutes` the option `dhcp_routes_enable` should be equal to `true` and the string something like: